Radon: Domestic-level exposure

-Prolonged exposure to higher concentrations of radon has been linked to an increase in lung cancer.
-Since 1999, there has been investigations worldwide on how radon concentrations are estimated.
-In the United States alone averages have been recorded to be at least 40 Bq/meters cubed.
-Steck et al. did a study on the variation between indoor and outdoor radon in Iowa and Minnesota.
-Higher radiation was found in a populated region rather than in unpopulated regions in Central America as a whole.
-In some northwestern Iowa and southwestern Minnesota counties, the outdoor radon concentrations exceed the national average indoor radon concentrations.
-Despite the above average, both Minnesota and Iowa's numbers were exceptionally close, regardless of the distance.
-Accurate doses of radon is heavily needed to further understand the problems radon in total can have on a community.
-It is understood that radon poisoning does lead to bad health, and lung cancer, but with further research, controls could change results in radon emissions both inside and outside of housing units.
+Radon has been considered the second leading cause of lung cancer in the United States and leading environmental cause of cancer mortality by the EPA, with the first one being smoking.
+Others have reached similar conclusions for the United Kingdom and France.
+Radon exposure in buildings may arise from subsurface rock formations and certain building materials (e.g., some granites).
+The greatest risk of radon exposure arises in buildings that are airtight, insufficiently ventilated, and have foundation leaks that allow air from the soil into basements and dwelling rooms.
+In some regions, such as Niška Banja, Serbia and Ullensvang, Norway, outdoor radon concentrations may be exceptionally high, though compared to indoors, where people spend more time and air is not dispersed and exchanged as often, outdoor exposure to radon is not considered a significant health risk.

-Radon exposure (mostly radon daughters) has been linked to lung cancer in numerous case-control studies performed in the US, Europe and China.
+Radon exposure (mostly radon daughters) has been linked to lung cancer in case-control studies performed in the US, Europe and China.
 There are approximately 21,000 deaths per year in the US (0.0063% of a population of 333 million) due to radon-induced lung cancers.
-In Slovenia, a country with a high concentration of radon, about 120 people (0.0057% of a population of 2.11 million) yearly die because of radon.
+In Europe, 2% of all cancers have been attributed to radon; in Slovenia in particular, a country with a high concentration of radon, about 120 people (0.0057% of a population of 2.11 million) die yearly because of radon.
 One of the most comprehensive radon studies performed in the US by epidemiologist R. William Field and colleagues found a 50% increased lung cancer risk even at the protracted exposures at the EPA's action level of 4 pCi/L. North American and European pooled analyses further support these findings.
-However, the discussion about the opposite results is still continuing, especially a 2008 retrospective case-control study of lung cancer risk which showed substantial cancer rate reduction for radon concentrations between 50 and 123 Bq/m3.
+However, the conclusion that exposure to low levels of radon leads to elevated risk of lung cancer has been disputed, and analyses of the literature point towards elevated risk only when radon accumulates indoors and at levels above 100 Bq/m3.